LumIT-Automation/index/README.md

 **PRE-BUILT (READY TO USE) PACKAGES**

 The Automation platform can be installed via standard Linux packages (on a single host).
 Debian 11 and CentOS 8 packages are available.
-Just install them as usual for your operating system of choice.
+Just install them as usual for your operating system of choice (apt install -y /path/to/packages/*.deb or  dnf install -y /path/to/packages/*.rpm respectively).

 Some packages need an initial configuration in order to work.

+**Debian** packages use debconf, so the setup is performed during installation.
+The Single Sign On installer provides some basic debconf questions in order to configure the access to AD or Radius; however a manual review to the related config file in /var/lib/containers/storage/volumes/sso/_data/identityProvider/ is needed.
+Then restart the container service:

+systemctl restart automation-interface-sso-container.service.

+**CentOS** packages' installation need some trivial additional steps.
+For the installation:
+ - disable SELinux (only) during installation (setenforce 0)
+ - enable epel repositories (dnf install -y epel-release) for syslog-ng
+ - install packages

+For the Single Sign On (aaa) node:
+ - Set the local admin (admin@automation.local) password (on the HOST): /usr/bin/sso-reset-admin-password.sh <password>
+ - Configure the authentication backend.
+Currently, the supported authentication backends are: active directory, openldap and radius.
+The configuration files are contained in the /var/lib/containers/storage/volumes/sso/_data/identityProvider folder.

+   - Active directory: configure the file ad_conf.py.
+There is a helper script which does some preliminary configuration: /usr/bin/ad_conf_generator.sh (on the HOST) for that.
+        - Example: /usr/bin/ad_conf_generator.sh -i 10.0.111.110 -d lab.local -u adToken -p a -P -G groupRequired > /var/lib/containers/storage/volumes/sso/_data/identityProvider/ad_conf.py
+Complete configuration must then be performed manually.
+    - openldap: configure the file ldap_conf.py.
+    - radius: configure the file radius_conf.py.

+ - If needed, associate one or more AD groups to the superadmin user: set the SUPERADMIN_IDENTITY_AD_GROUPS list variable in /var/lib/containers/storage/volumes/sso/_data/settings.py with the DNs of these groups.

+- systemctl restart automation-interface-sso-container.service

 ***Global proxy settings***